-Our Commitment to Safeguarding Human Rights As a globally active company with over 170 affiliates and more than 21,000 employees, Beiersdorf bears a major responsibility to everyone in the company and to society itself.
+As a globally active company with over 170 affiliates and more than 20,000 employees, Beiersdorf bears a major responsibility to everyone in the company and to society itself.
 We are keenly aware of our responsibility and are actively committed to upholding laws, international standards, and human rights throughout our entire value chain.
 We require and promote full compliance through our employees and our business partners; we do not tolerate any form of forced labor, child labor, discrimination, nor any other type of human rights violation.

 With this Declaration of Principles, we explicitly commit ourselves to strengthening human rights along our entire value chain, and to preventing violations of these rights.
-The Declaration is reviewed at least once a year, as well as on ad hoc basis, by our Corporate Sustainability Department and continually further developed to take account of relevant changes.
-The Declaration is globally valid for the Consumer Business Segment as well as our business partners in the supply chain.
-Beiersdorf's Vice President of Corporate Sustainability is responsible for the content of this Declaration of Principles as well as the processes to safeguard human rights.
+The Declaration is regularly checked by our Corporate Sustainability Department and continually further developed to take account of relevant changes.
+The Declaration is globally valid for the Consumer Business Segment as well as our supply chain.
+Beiersdorf's Vice President of Corporate Responsibility is responsible for the content of this Declaration of Principles as well as the processes to safeguard human rights.